 First of all, clay courts are the most sensitive to spins and the slowest of all.
-This surface requires a specific training, physical condition, and skillset.
+This tennis court surface requires specific training, physical condition, and skillset.

 Players are less prone to joint injuries because of the softness of the surface and the ability to slide.

-In terms of game, if you want to be successful on clay, patience and a strategic mind will go a long way.
-You need to learn how to build your points and avoid unforced errors at all costs.
+If you want to be successful on clay courts, patience and a strategic mind will go a long way in terms of game.
+It would be best to learn how to build your points and avoid unforced errors at all costs.

-Clay surface allows players to slide which makes them more mobile and adds flexibility to their movement.
-Defensive players and those who like to play from the baseline are often the ones that strive on clay.
+Clay courts allow players to slide, which makes them more mobile and adds flexibility to their movement.
+Defensive players and those who like to play from the baseline are often the ones that strive on clay courts.

-One of the many advantages to building a clay court is that it’s an eco-friendly surface.
+One of the many advantages to building clay courts is that it’s an eco-friendly surface.
 Its non-toxic composition is made of crushed bricks and mineral aggregates.

-From a practical point of view, ball impacts leave a mark on this surface which is a great advantage when reviewing whether or not a ball was out.
+From a practical point of view, ball impacts leave a mark on this surface, which is a great advantage when reviewing whether a ball was out.

-Even though big serves lose their advantage and this surface is quite forgiving, some players, notoriously known as being offensive, have been able to win the French Grand Slam tournament.
-The ones who were able to do so have had to adapt their game style, as well as their strategy.
+Even though big serves lose their advantage and this surface is quite forgiving, some players, notoriously known as offensive, have won the French Grand Slam tournament.
+The ones who were able to do so have had to adapt their game style and strategy.

-So remember, if you want to be a complete player, clay is where you should practice.
+So remember, if you want to be a complete player, clay courts are where you should practice.
 However, the ability to adapt to each surface is what separates the good from the great.

 Other Useful Tennis Articles